 Character illustration involves creating a person, animal, or mascot that represents your brand.
 Characters are the ideal way to humanize your brand and bring more personality to your website.
 A talented illustrator will be able to take your brief and create an original character that appeals to your target audience, giving you a firm hook to build your brand identity around.

-Email marketing company Moosend also uses character illustrations to personalize its customer reviews in a unique and quirky way, bringing the contributors to life while adhering to the brand’s personal style and colour scheme.
+Email marketing company Moosend also uses character illustrations to personalize its customer reviews in a unique and quirky way, bringing the contributors to life while adhering to the brand’s personal style and color scheme.

-4. To make a statement
+4. Illustration To make a statement

 While illustration may not be the perfect stylistic choice for everyone, it’s a powerful tool that’s often discounted for fear of being too quirky or ‘an expensive luxury’.
 But illustration isn’t just about making your website look good; it can also be used to accompany important information, enhance meaning, and make a statement.
 For example, with its Google Doodles, Google took to replacing its homepage logo with individually commissioned illustrations that mark events and important days in history – even going further with animation and playable games on occasion.

-Below is the Google Doodle that was commissioned for clockmaker John Harrison’s 325th birthday.
+In addition, below is the Google Doodle that was commissioned for clockmaker John Harrison’s 325th birthday.

-5. To differentiate your brand
+5. To differentiate your brand with Illustration